LLNL/RAJA/docs/sphinx/dev_guide/ci_tasks.rst

 #.
 Test the compiler

-   Follow the steps in the next section "Using the compiler" to test this installation
+   Follow the steps in the `Using the compiler`_ section to test this installation

 #.
 Install